 The County agrees to pay 100% of the dental premium for coverage agreed to by the Benefits Review Committee for eligible employees and their eligible family members.
-The design of the dental plans shall be determined by the Benefits Review Committee as described in Section 10.
+The design of the dental plans shall be determined by the Benefits Review Committee as described below in Section 9 (Benefits Review Committee).